tarpn_logo

 5-1.
 Board capabilities

-All of the firmware available for the A4 and A3 will also work on the A2.
-The A2 only allows 4 MODE-settings whereas the A3 and A4 can do 16 MODE-settings.
-At this writing, the A3 and A4 only support 6 different bit-rates, plus two base protocols, AX.25 and IL2P.
-Four of the MODE switch-combos are reserved for future projects.
+All of the firmware available for the V1-SMT, A4 and A3 will also work on the A2.
+The A2 only allows 4 MODE-settings whereas the V1-SMT, A3 and A4 can do 16 MODE-settings.
+At this writing, the V1-SMT, A3 and A4 support seven different bit-rates, plus three base protocols, AX.25, IL2P and IL2Pc.
 See board-specific paragraphs later in this document.

-The A4 has a SIGNAL switch permitting easy adjustment of receive and transmit gain.
+The A4 has a 4-bit SIGNAL switch permitting easy adjustment of receive and transmit gain.

 The A4 has a selectable AC vs DC coupling, whereas the A2 and A3 were always AC coupled.